Existence and stability of partially congested propagation fronts in a one-dimensional Navier-Stokes model: Introduction

 Actually, we are able to give a more refined description of the behavior close to the transition zone $\xi=0$, and to give a quantitative error estimate.
-We have the following Proposition, and we refer to section 2 for more details: \begin{prop} Let $v_-=1+ \ep^{1/\gamma}$ and assume that $\gamma \geq 1$.
-We define the function $\fvapp$ by
+We have the following proposition, and we refer to Section 2 for more details: